bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     These naenks drink a special beverage upon arrival known as nahan cooked by the nations sovereigns.
     % NOTE.
 Nahan literally means "I-water" in Knaenese.
-    Nahan weakens the bond of the naenk with the Tekatsae tree, forcing them to attain a qualar to remain sentient.
+    Nahan weakens the bond of the naenk with the Tek tree, forcing them to attain a qualar to remain sentient.
     % As a side effect, it also extends the naenk's life, pushing it to about 50 years.

     \subparagraph{Ability Score Increase} You are learned the way of the tsaneks, and your Wisdom score increases by one.